adamchain/battleship/README.md

 - **Computer's Grid:** Same deal, but hidden from you.
 - **Game Progress:** Who’s up next?
 How many ships are left?
 Is it game over?

-Everything updates dynamically so it’s always up-to-date.
+Everything updates dynamically.

-## Arrays FTW
+## Arrays
-Arrays make this game tick:
+Arrays make this game work:

 1. **The Grid:**
    - It’s a 10x10 2D array where each cell tracks what’s going on: empty, ship, hit, or miss.